 BC Scene, which brought together 600 artists from British Columbia, took over the National Capital Region from April 21 to May 3, 2009.
 Highlights included Diana Krall, the Vancouver Symphony Orchestra’s first Ottawa appearance since 1976, George Ryga’s landmark play The Ecstasy of Rita Joe, Theatre Replacement’s BIOBOXES, the world premiere of Crystal Pite’s new work Dark Matters, and an indie rock showcase headlined by Vancouver’s Black Mountain.
 The festival’s visual and media arts programming was particularly strong as almost 70 artists took part in 16 exhibitions at galleries throughout Ottawa and Gatineau.

 To make these festivals a reality, the National Arts Centre collaborates with more than 70 public, corporate, artistic and individual partners.
 Extensive media coverage, both print and electronic, ensures that news of the Scenes and their artists crosses the country.
-To date, the Scenes have generated nearly 800 print media articles and more than 90 hours of radio and television coverage, providing important visibility for artists from coast to coast.
+To date, the Scenes have generated nearly 1,000 print media articles and more than 100 hours of radio and television coverage, providing important visibility for artists from coast to coast to coast.